Can't find what you're looking for at PCPL? Request it.

 Who is eligible to use this service?

 Any Pima County resident with a valid full-service Pima County Public library card can use this service.
-Customers with incorrect addresses or any fines will have to clear up any of these problems before they can submit an Interlibrary Loan request.
+Customers with incorrect addresses or more than $5.00 in fines will have to clear up these problems before they can submit an Interlibrary Loan request.

 What types of materials can not be requested?

 - New books (within one year of publication).
 New books often have waiting lists on them.
 Libraries will not loan new materials via Interlibrary Loan because they want their own customers to be able to use new books.

 - Any item that is owned by or on order for any Pima County Public Library.

 - Audio-visual materials: CDs, books on tape, videos, DVDs and computer software.

 - Books available as reference items at any Pima County Public Library.